Support Team Kory Love

 Why I Am Riding for Team Kory

 Cancer may be at the forefront of the Tour de Pier, but the people that it affects are at the heart of the event.
-Patients, caregivers, family members and friends: we are the core.
-It is by the grace of God that we can join forces and ride against Cancer.
+Patients, caregivers, family members and friends: we are at the core.
+It is by the grace of God that we can join forces and ride against cancer and for a cure.

 Cancer is limited.

 My husband, Kory, and I celebrated our 16th wedding anniversary (July 29, 2011) at UCLA medical center.
 He was experiencing headaches and was off balance.
 A few days later the diagnosis of Glioblastoma Multiforme (GBM) was handed to my 41 year old husband and father of our three children.